With natural ingredients and good habits, those pimples will be the least of your worries.

 Cleanse your face in the AM and PM

-This should be a no-brainer for anyone with acne-prone skin.
+This should be a no-brainer for anyone with acne-prone or oily skin.
 You’ll want to cleanse your skin in the morning to help clear away all the gunk, drool, and dead skin cells that can settle in corners of your mouth.
-To help target the crevices of skin around your mouth, a gentle face soap will be extra handy to ensure a thorough cleanse.
+And don’t forget about that lipstick, lip balm, or sunscreen that’s been left all day on your lips and need a good clean up.
+To help target the crevices of skin around your mouth, a gentle face soap will be extra hanndy to ensure a thorough cleanse.
 Rinse away with warm water, and make sure to follow with a lip balm!

 At night, you’ll need to put some extra elbow grease into removing makeup and irritants from your skin.
 Let’s face it—bacteria, dust, pollution, and UV rays are all constantly bombarding your face while you’re out and about.
 Saliva and food grease around the mouth can easily trap all those impurities in your pores.
 A nighttime skin care routine is your best bet to alleviating your skin from all that junk.